Full musical soundtrack CDs available on request. Please contact us for our promotion packages.

 driven by a dramatic score and magnificent stage and lightning design.

-The first foreign premiere by VBW, RUDOLF–AFFAIRE MAYERLING opened as a licensed production in Budapest in May 2006.
+The first foreign premiere by VBW, RUDOLF – AFFAIRE MAYERLING opened as a licensed production in Budapest in May 2006.
 In spring 2008 the Japanese version opened at the Imperial Theatre in Tokyo.
-The German-language version ran at the Raimund Theatre in Vienna from 2009 to 2010 followed by a production in South Korea (Seoul and Tour): 2012 – 2013, 2014 - 2015 (en suite)
+The German-language version ran at the Raimund Theatre in Vienna from 2009 to 2010 followed by productions in Hungary (Pécs, 2010 - 2012) and South Korea (Seoul and Tour): 2012 – 2013; 2014 – 2015 and 2017 - 2018 (en suite).
+In Korea and in Japan RUDOLF – AFFAIRE MAYERLING runs under the title THE LAST KISS.

 The Viennese production, directed by British multi-Tony Award nominee David Leveaux (FIDDLER ON THE ROOF) underscores VBW’s policy of focussing on original productions in a compelling way.
 One of this production’s most remarkable features is an impressive revolving stage section, allowing set designer Mike Britton (Royal Shakespeare Company, numerous Shakespeare plays) to create scenes with tremendous vibrancy and movement, such as the opulent Ringstrasse and iceskating scenes.